kdav5758/xelabash/README.md

 (If `~/.bashrc` doesn't work, try `~/.bash_profile`.)

 ## 🍉 Configuration
-As it's stated at the top of the README, everything relies on one single file, including the configuration.
-The configuration is at the top of the [mini_prompt.sh](https://github.com/kdav5758/MiniPrompt/blob/main/mini_prompt.sh) file and can be twicked from there, by default this is the configuration:
+The configuration is splitted into two parts:
+1. At the top of [mini_prompt.sh](https://github.com/kdav5758/MiniPrompt/blob/main/mini_prompt.sh)
+2. At the top of [extras.sh](https://github.com/kdav5758/MiniPrompt/blob/main/scripts/extras.sh)

+On the first hand, `mini_prompt.sh` contains the "main" configuration such as prompt's symbols, main methods, extensions, etc. These are are the defaults:

 ```bash
 # prompt symbols